MailTape/MailTape-v1/_posts/2021-10-23-Janko-Nilovic.md

 image: 'https://mailta.pe/img/fbPic467.png'
 guestPic: guestPic467.jpg
 ---
 <p id="introduction"> This morning, we are wading through worlds of color, shrouded in a kaleidescope of sound.
-We are beyond thrilled to welcome Janko Nilović to MailTape this Sunday.
+We are beyond thrilled to welcome Janko Nilović to craft this world at MailTape this Sunday.
 Based in Paris, Janko is a living legend in the library music world.
-One of the pioneers of french production music, Janko is behnd so many beloved arrangements, and is often sampled by hip hop, rap, and R&B artists.
+One of the pioneers of french production music, Janko is behnd so many beloved arrangements, and is often sampled by hip hop, rap, and R&B artists (including Jay-Z, Joey Bada$$, and many others).

-  .
-Rotterdam-based musician and producer [Arp Frique](https://arpfrique.bandcamp.com/) is welcoming MailTape in his colourful world!
   <br><br>
-Niels Nieuborg, the genius mind behind Arp Frique, has been actively involved in the Dutch live music scene for years before embarking on his own project.
-The Arp Frique alter ego is a reference to the sound of the Arp synths and Chic’s famous song ‘Le Freak’, showing his love to disco.
-After several very well received EPs and a first album “The Colorful World of Arp Frique” released in 2018, the exotic and funky producer is back in October 2021 with "The Seed", a new invitation to travel in his joyful universe.
+Nothing if not versatile, Janko slips easily across styles of jazz, classical, funk, rock, and psychedelic music.
 </p>